paulmomtaz/paulmomtaz.github.io/_pages/about.md

 About
 ======
 Thank you for visiting and welcome!
-My research interests are in the intersection of the economics of entrepreneurship, corporate finance and strategy.
+My research interests are in corporate finance / M&A / private equity and FinTech / blockchain / crpto.

 Having practical experience from stints in management consulting and banking, I enjoy advising and mentoring start-ups.
 Before UCLA, I was the head of the global resolution planning office at Commerzbank AG.